ckeditor/ckeditor5/docs/builds/guides/frameworks/angular.md

 	</a>
 </p>

-CKEditor 5 consists of {@link builds/guides/overview ready-to-use editor builds} and {@link framework/guides/overview CKEditor 5 Framework} upon which the builds are based.
+CKEditor 5 consists of {@link builds/guides/overview predefined editor builds} and {@link framework/guides/overview CKEditor 5 Framework} upon which the builds are based.

-Currently, the CKEditor 5 component for Angular supports integrating CKEditor 5 only via builds.
+Currently, the CKEditor 5 component for Angular supports integrating CKEditor 5 only via the predefined builds.
 Integrating {@link builds/guides/integration/advanced-setup#scenario-2-building-from-source CKEditor 5 built from source} is not possible yet due to the lack of ability to [adjust webpack configuration in `angular-cli`](https://github.com/angular/angular-cli/issues/10618).

 <info-box>
 	While there is no support to integrate CKEditor 5 from source yet, you can still {@link builds/guides/development/custom-builds create a custom build of CKEditor 5} and include it in your Angular application.